 This easy, savory Asparagus, Spring Onion and Fontina Tart won’t have you waiting long to enjoy a fresh, springtime supper.
-Fresh, thin asparagus sits atop a bed of melty spring onions and fontina cheese on a puff pastry crust that is as fresh and beautiful as spring itself.

 Along with good asparagus, spring onions are also showing up in markets everywhere.
 They’re sold in bunches and have a more pronounced bulb than scallions; some of the green top and root end are still attached.